scipy/scipy.org/www/scipylib/dev-zone.rst

 Useful information on how to contribute new features to SciPy is contained in `HACKING.txt
 <https://github.com/scipy/scipy/blob/master/HACKING.rst.txt>`__,
 please read it.
-Also, take a look at the `Numpy developer guide
+Also, take a look at the `NumPy developer guide
 <http://docs.scipy.org/doc/numpy/dev/>`__ for information on practical
 issues.